 As mentioned earlier, Bootstrap files can be a bit, well, large to account for the sheer functionality offered by its framework.
 This can lead to an increase in load times for websites, especially on slower networks.

 Beginners might have a hard time identifying and fixing this issue; however, as mentioned above, the customize tool on Bootstrap’s website can help eliminate any unnecessary code for functions you’ll never use.

-As you’ve probably noticed by now, Bootstrap’s a powerful tool that allows a developer to get up and running quickly and painlessly.
+As you’ve probably noticed by now, Bootstrap is a powerful tool that allows a developer to get up and running quickly and painlessly.
 It makes it easy to integrate many great features that enrich a user’s interaction with the web without having to code them from scratch.

-If you’re thinking about a career as a web developer, check out our mentored Web Development Course.
-This 6-month course takes you from beginner to junior web developer with full career guidance along the way!
+If you’re thinking about a career as a web developer, check out our mentored Web Development program.
+It’s designed to take you from beginner to junior web developer with full career guidance along the way!